dEAduction/dEAduction/tools/github-issues/bug_report_template.md

    - area::tools
    - area::ui

-   Include one and only one of the following Type labels
+   Include the following Type label:
-   - type::bug
+   - type::bug report
-   - type::maintenance
-   - type::question
-   - type::refactor
-   - type::suggestion
    -->

 <!-- THANK YOU, for taking the time to write this issue! -->